15 Jaw Dropping Mansions owned by NBA Stars

 - 4. Chris Bosh — $9.4 million (Pacific Palisades, California)

 - 3. Blake Griffin – $9 million (Pacific Palisades, California)

 - 2. Deron Williams – 15.8 million penthouse (Manhattan, New York)

 - 1. Chris Bosh — $12.3 million (Miami Beach, Florida)

 15. Kyle Lowry – $2.650 million (Wayne, Pennsylvania)

 Ever since he moved to the Toronto Raptors, Kyle Lowry has changed the face and the results of the entire team and after almost a decade, the Raptors are once again a force in the NBA.
 The NBA All Star has recently bought this beautiful home in Wayne, Pennsylvania, for just $2,650,000, a huge discount from the initial asking price of $6.5 million.

 So Kyle Lowry is also winning big at real estate.
 This English manor sits on a massive 4.5 acres plot, boasting 9,298 sq. ft, of living space, six bedrooms, eight bathrooms and a 6 car garage.
-Inside, it has a media room, a wine cellar, a game room and of course, a gym, while outside it features a large swimming pool, a tennis court, lush gardens and even an outdoor kitchen.
+Inside, it has a media room, a wine cellar, a video gaming room and of course, a gym, while outside it features a large swimming pool, a tennis court, lush gardens and even an outdoor kitchen.